AllStarLink/ASL3-Manual/docs/voter/about-voter.md

 It uses a dsPIC33FJ128GP802 processor and a few other integrated circuits, including some operational amplifiers (which implement filters, amps, etc).

-The schematics, board design, artwork, and PIC firmware are available on a completely free open-source basis, the original project information is available in the [AllStarLink Github Repository](https://github.com/AllStarLink/Voter/tree/master/VOTER-pcb).
+The schematics, board design, artwork, and PIC firmware are available on a completely free open-source basis, the original project information is available in the [AllStarLink GitHub Repository](https://github.com/AllStarLink/Voter/tree/master/VOTER-pcb).

 <div class="grid" markdown>